Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 - Use by sole proprietors, freelancers, or independent contractors in connection with any business activity or client work
 - Use in any environment (development, testing, staging, or production) within a business or organizational context

-**Any business or internal use by or for a commercial organization requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
-See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of "Commercial Use."
+**Any organizational use requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
+See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of organizational use.

 **30-DAY EVALUATION PERIOD FOR COMMERCIAL USE:**
 Commercial organizations may evaluate the Software for up to 30 days from initial download for testing and evaluation purposes without a paid license.
 This evaluation period allows organizations to test the Software's functionality, performance, and suitability before committing to a commercial license.
 Continued use after the 30-day evaluation period requires a commercial license.
 See `COMMERCIAL_LICENSE.md` Section 2 for complete evaluation license terms.

 **FOR THE AVOIDANCE OF DOUBT:** The 30-day evaluation period is for evaluation and testing purposes only.
 Production use, revenue-generating activities, or use beyond the evaluation period requires a paid commercial license.
 The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only and is separate from the commercial evaluation period.

-### Academic & Personal Use (AGPL-3.0 Only)
+### Academic & Personal Use (Free Use)

-**"Non-commercial academic or personal research use"** means:
+**"Free use"** (personal use and non-commercial academic research) means:

 - Use by an individual in their personal capacity (meaning: not as an employee, contractor, or agent of any business, organization, or other entity; not for the benefit of any third party; and not in connection with any commercial activity, including but not limited to freelance work, consulting, or sole proprietorship activities), or
 - Use by a degree-granting educational or non-profit research institution that is: (i) recognized as a tax-exempt organization under applicable law, (ii) not owned, controlled by, or operated for the benefit of any commercial entity, and (iii) where the research results are not used to support commercial operations, trading, revenue-generating activities, or any business purpose of any commercial organization